vEnhance/1802/src/preface.typ

 / Echo and Foxtrot: Cover the *differentiation of multivariable functions* $f : RR^n -> RR$, and the optimization such functions.
-  The start of these two parts in the gradient $nabla f$ This is the first serious multivariable calculus usage.
+  The star of these two parts in the gradient $nabla f$, which gets airtime in virtually every kind of question you'll see.
+  This is the first serious multivariable calculus usage.

+/ Golf and Hotel: TBD.

 - #todo[finish writing this]